The UPEI Health Centre, in partnership with other service providers, promotes the health and well-being of the UPEI students, faculty, and staff.

 - Injections and blood collection

-The UPEI Health Centre is available to all current registered students and active UPEI faculty, staff, and their families.
+The UPEI Health and Wellness Centre is available to all currently registered students.
+The Centre is also available to active UPEI faculty, staff, and their families who live with them.

 - Valid Provincial Health Card or proof of International Student Coverage.

 - Take all medications with you (in their original container) - pills, inhalers, eye drops, patches, injections, and creams.
 Or an up-to-date list of your medications, the dose, how often and why you are taking each one and if you have any medication allergies.